LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Experiments

 \subsection{Evaluation on Slice Discovery}

-{\textbf{Setup}} In contrast to typical slice discovery tasks, we redefine evaluation pipeline following~\cite{gao2023adaptive}, showcasing superiority of our approach.
+{\textbf{Setup}} In contrast to typical slice discovery tasks, we redefine evaluation pipeline following~\cite{gao2023adaptive}.
 In this study, we evaluate bugs found of ImageNet models.
 Specifically, a classification is deemed incorrect when an image containing target object is erroneously identified by the model as containing an unrelated object.

 {\textbf{Comparison Methods}} Domino~\cite{eyuboglu2022domino} represents a state-of-the-art method in slice discovery, which effectively clusters errors identified in the validation set and characterizes them through captions generated automatically.
+B2T~\cite{kim2023bias} is a recently proposed framework which identifies and interprets visual biases in vision models using keyword extraction from captions of mispredicted images.

-\textbf{Results and Analysis} We evaluate the effectiveness of our method in slice discovery on 6 representative superclasses in imagenet with Resnet50~\cite{he2015deep} backbone.
+{\textbf{Results and Analysis}} We evaluate the effectiveness of our method in slice discovery on 6 representative superclasses in Imagenet.
 As shown in Table. ~\ref{tab:slice}, our SSD-LLM overcomes all other SDMs, including Domino~\cite{eyuboglu2022domino}, by a significant margin.
-We find topics given by Domino is tend to encounter two unsatisfactory cases: loss of semantics, and missing class information.
-These cases also be discussed in~\cite{gao2023adaptive}, where they reasoned this phenomenon into the inherent difficulties of automatic SDMs.
-However, evidence suggests that our SSD-LLM can handle these problems, while keeping a high error found rate and maintaining automation.
-Specifically, SSD-LLM achieves an average error rate of \textbf{36.44\%}, surpassing generic prompt and Domino~\cite{eyuboglu2022domino} by \textbf{10.63\%} and \textbf{6.61\%}, respectively.
-Furthermore, when we trace back to the origin dataset, the discovered slice is also very consistent(detailed visualizations included in appendix).
+We find topics given by Domino tend to encounter two unsatisfactory cases: loss of semantics, and missing class information.
+These cases are also discussed in~\cite{gao2023adaptive}, where they reasoned this phenomenon into the inherent difficulties of automatic SDMs.
+However, evidence suggests that our SSD-LLM can handle these problems, while keeping a high error rate and maintaining automation.
+Specifically, SSD-LLM achieves an average error rate of \textbf{47.39\%}, surpassing Domino~\cite{eyuboglu2022domino} by \textbf{3.95\%}.
+Furthermore, when we trace back to origin dataset, the discovered slice is also very consistent(detailed visualizations included in appendix).
 Interestingly, we find the data mining process of SSD-LLM is just the same as human data scientists, who take up hypotheses and improve model performance by viewing batches of bad subpopulations.
-Experiments show that our method overcame the inherent difficulties while maintaining automaton, paving the way for data-centric methods.
+Experiments show that our method overcome the inherent difficulties while maintaining automaton, paving the way for data-centric methods.